LuisdelaVega/MatchUp/README.md

 + Response 404 (text/html; charset=utf-8)

-        User: username1 was not not found
+        User: apitest was not not found

 ### Unsubscribe [DELETE]
-If a user requests to unsubscribe to another user to whom he/she is not subscribed, or if the other user doesn't exist, the server will still respond with a 204 but nothing will happen.
+If a User requests to unsubscribe from another User to whom he/she is not subscribed, or if the other User doesn't exist, the server will still respond with a 204 but nothing will happen.
 + Parameters
-    + username (required, string, `test01`) ...
+    + username (required, string, `apitest`) ...
 The User's username.

 + Request

     + Headers

-            Authorization: Bearer eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJ1c2VybmFtZSI6InRlc3QwMSIsImlhdCI6MTQyODA4OTI2OH0.5_ljyhOW2FgLhZ4x_y5XHOwJYSTYEql9dDrKugfsD-c
+            Authorization: Bearer eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJ1c2VybmFtZSI6ImFwaXRlc3QiLCJpYXQiOjE0Mjg0NTU1NTJ9.3wGxr60FeepcJmk6R7zcdm8zdWC_VbQegxlDQ-6uGMs

 + Response 204